google/go-cloud/internal/website/snippets/tutorials/deploy/local.md

-## Clone the Guestbook Sample
+## Prerequisite: Cloning the Guestbook Sample

-First, download the Go CDK repository:
+Before you can do anything else, you need to clone the Go CDK repository.
+The repository contains the Guestbook sample.

 ```shell
 git clone https://github.com/google/go-cloud.git